The Role of Social Learning and Collective Norm Formation in Fostering Cooperation in LLM Multi-Agent Systems: Methodology

 \subsubsection{\textbf{State, controls, and norms (per round $t$)}}

 A single renewable stock $R(t)\!\in\![0,K]$ (carrying capacity $K$, intrinsic growth $r$) is shared by $N$ agents.
 Each agent $i \in \{1,\dots,N\}$ chooses an \emph{effort} $e_i(t) \in [0,1]$, realizes a \emph{harvest} $h_i(t) \ge 0$, consumes a fixed $c>0$, and accumulates wealth $P_i(t)$.
-For governance, agents carry a monitoring propensity $m_i(t) \in [0,1]$, a punishment propensity $p_i(t) \in [0,1]$, and an \emph{individual norm} $g_i(t)$ (preferred cap on own harvest; for LLM agents, induced by a language prompt).
+For governance, agents carry a monitoring propensity $m_i(t) \in [0,1]$, a punishment propensity $p_i(t) \in [0,1]$, and a \emph{personal normative belief} $g_i(t)$ (preferred cap on own harvest; for LLM agents, induced by a language prompt).
+Here, \emph{personal normative belief} is introduced to denote an agent's internalized view of appropriate behavior (what it thinks \emph{should} be done).
 The community maintains a \emph{group norm} $G(t) \ge 0$, a per-agent harvest threshold that anchors enforcement.
+In an abstract sense, this represents the shared, collectively adopted expectation that anchors coordination and enforcement.
 Technology and sanctions are parameterized by productivity $\alpha>0$, penalty $\beta>0$, and punisher cost $\gamma>0$.
 Each agent receives a private observation

 and adaptation proceeds only through observed outcomes and social learning.
 We discuss the adjustments made for LLM agents as we discuss different modules.